 If we’ve whetted your appetite for more, we recommend checking out videos of the late Hans Rosling, an unrivaled leader in the field of data viz.
 While we didn’t include his work on our list, he is worthy of an honorable mention.

-If you’d like to take things further, why not practice creating your own data visualization using one of these tools?
-You can start by creating a simple histogram in Excel; just follow this step-by-step guide.
 To learn more about data analytics in general, try our free, 5-day data analytics short course, or read about some more data analytics topics: